root670/dance-pad/README.md

   reports and updating the LEDs.
 The goal is for it to be easy enough to modify to support different pad layouts (i.e. 5 panel StepManiaX or Pump It Up pads)

+* `Supplemental`: Various helper scripts and files related to this project.
+All of these are optional but may be useful depending on you setup.

 ## Status

 The frame, acrylic panels, and PCB designs have been finalized, fabricated, and